 These are devices exposed in Ironclad regardless of target system when present, with standardized interfaces.

-wraps architecture-specific debug output channels for use
+/dev/console wraps architecture-specific debug output channels for use

 with file operations.
 For x86-based targets, this is COM1, for other targets,